-The first automation should be the repeated workflow that already costs time, loses leads, or creates cleanup when someone forgets a step.
-For most small businesses, that means follow-up, intake, document preparation, CRM updates, or repeated customer answers.
+Automate the repeated workflow that already costs time, loses leads, or creates cleanup when someone forgets a step.

 What Is First Workflow Automation?

-First workflow automation means choosing one narrow business process and making the system prepare, route, check, or complete part of it.
+A workflow is the path a task follows from start to finish.
 It might be a form that creates a task, a new lead that starts a follow-up check, a spreadsheet row that generates a document, or an inbox reply that pauses a CRM sequence.

 The goal is not to automate the whole business.
 The goal is to remove one repeated handoff that operators already understand.